Fiskebørnehave

 Peninsula Nature logo

-Peninsula Nature is a company created out of a personal interest in sustainability and fascination with the nature that surrounds us, based on the Stenderup peninsula, in the middle of Nature Park Lillebælt.
+Peninsula Nature is a company created out of a personal interest in sustainability and fascination with the nature that surrounds us, based on the Stenderup peninsula, in the middle of Naturpark Lillebælt.

-Peninsula Nature is a trade and communication company working with seaweed.
+Peninsula Nature is a trading and communication company that works with seaweed.

-Seaweed as a resource for improving the marine environment, protecting shallow water life, as an important part of the food chain from the bottom up, as a food ingredient and flavor enhancer, as a dietary supplement and much more.
+Seaweed as a resource for improving the marine environment, protecting life in shallow waters, as an important part of the food chain from scratch, as a food ingredient and flavor enhancer, as a food supplement and much more.

 Loading...